CapedCrusader03/opencv-projects/README.md

 7) bitwise : In this mini-project, bitwise operations are done between two images.
 The images go through OR, AND, XOR, and NOT operations.
 The resultant images appear for a duration of 2 seconds before moving on to the next image.

+8) TrackBar : Trackbars are created and the user can use slide them to create an RGB shade of their own choice.
+Also, a switch has been made to toggle whether the user want the change in the image.